karaolos9/COMP0254cw1/README.md

 - **`pinataApi.ts`** – Handles interactions with the Pinata IPFS service for NFT metadata storage.

 ### **Components (`/components/`)**
-Modular and reusable UI components for the application:
+UI components for the application:
 - **`InlineProductDetails.tsx`** – Displays detailed product information inline.
 As well as handle cancel listing and bid placing.
 - **`AuctionModal.tsx`** – Modal for auction-related actions.
 - **`ListingModal.tsx`** – Modal for listing NFTs for sale.